The after-Thanksgiving turkey sandwich is an American institution, but might I be so bold as to suggest a change up this year?

 Simmering the Turkey

-Don’t bother making this sandwich unless you have some leftover turkey that’s already been cooked.
+Don’t bother making this Turkey Banh Mi unless you have some leftover turkey that’s already been cooked.
 It would be too involved to start from scratch.
 Luckily, you will almost certainly have some leftover turkey in the next 72 hours.

 When you’re ready to make this bad boy, just roughly chop the turkey into bits.